GregWoods/gregwoods.github.io/_posts/2012-12-19-cloud-syncing-important-files-flickr.md

 categories:
   - SysAdmin
 ---
-Being cheap, I can&#8217;t bring myself to subscribe to a premium cloud sync solution such as Dropbox.
-So I&#8217;ve been looking for synced backup for a few key areas.
+Being cheap, I can't bring myself to subscribe to a premium cloud sync solution such as Dropbox.
+So I've been looking for synced backup for a few key areas.

 Stuff that must be backed up and synced